pnyarko/static/README.md

 Apache
 Apache2/utils 2.2.22 stable version is being used and the version is locked under `tasks/leodis.yml "apache2-utils=2.2.22-1ubuntu1.11" & "apache2=2.2.22-1ubuntu1.11" to avoid accidental upgrades.
 Should the need for an upgrade be necessary, the version number can be changed.

-Vhosts
+Vhosts:
 The desired vhost configuration file can be created and added to the templates/etc/apache2 with the j2 extension.
-Then the

-Modules
+Modules:
 Additional modules can be enabled by editing `/leodis-apache2/tasks/leodis.yml` and adding the names of the desired modules to the modules list.

 ## Analysis
-There are a currently 104 security vulnerabilities in for Ubuntu LTS 12 https://www.cvedetails.com/version/127611/Canonical-Ubuntu-Linux-12.04.html
+There are currently 104 security vulnerabilities in for Ubuntu LTS 12 https://www.cvedetails.com/version/127611/Canonical-Ubuntu-Linux-12.04.html

 Ubuntu LTS 12 is officially on End of Life notice except Ubuntu Advantage Customers who are only Entitled to  Extended security maintenance.